A flexible model for correlated count data, with application to multi-condition differential expression analyses of single-cell RNA sequencing data: Discussion

-A well calibrated {\em lfsr} provides condition-specific measures of significance for DE testing.
-Our simulations show that when true LFCs are sparse among conditions (i.e., non-null genes are differentially expressed in only a small subset of conditions, corresponding to sparse covariance matrices $\bm{U}_k$), {\em lfsr} is underestimated by both mash and Poisson mash RUV.
+A well-calibrated {\em lfsr} provides a condition-specific measure of significance for DE testing.
+Our simulations showed that when true the LFCs were sparse among conditions (i.e., non-null genes are differentially expressed in only a small subset of conditions, corresponding to sparse covariance matrices $\bm{U}_k$), the {\em lfsr} was underestimated by both mash and Poisson mash RUV.
 We found that this was mostly due to the use of data-driven rank-1 covariance matrices in the mash prior \citep{urbut2019flexible}.
-Rank-1 covariance matrices reduce computational cost and are interpretable but they are also restrictive in that effects across conditions are forced to lie in a rank-1 subspace in $\mathbb{R}^R$ and as a result, this produces {\em lfsr} that cannot vary among conditions.
+Rank-1 covariance matrices reduce computational cost and are often more interpretable, but they are also restrictive in that effects across conditions are forced to lie within a rank-1 subspace of $\mathbb{R}^R$ and, as a result, this produces a {\em lfsr} that cannot vary among conditions.
 This issue could be partially addressed by adding a small positive number $\epsilon$ to the diagonals of prior covariance matrices $\bm{U}_k$.
-We found that choosing $\epsilon=0.01$ works well in multiple settings and an ideal choice of $\epsilon$ would be estimated from data.
-We reserve it for future work.
-In addition, mis-estimation of the covariance matrices $\bm{U}_k$ could also lead to {\em lfsr} calibration issues, and in particular estimating non-sparse $\bm{U}_k$ when the true $\bm{U}_k$ are sparse.
-Therefore, incorporating regularization in the estimation of $\bm{U}_k$ to encourage sparsity could help improve calibration of {\em lfsr}, and is a potential area of further investigation.
+We found that choosing $\epsilon = 0.01$ worked well in multiple settings, and perhaps a better choice of $\epsilon$ could be chosen automatically from data.
+We reserve this question for future work.
+In addition, mis-estimation of the covariance matrices $\bm{U}_k$ could also lead to {\em lfsr} calibration issues, and in particular estimating non-sparse $\bm{U}_k$ when the true $\bm{U}_k$ is sparse.
+Therefore, incorporating regularization in the estimation of $\bm{U}_k$ to encourage sparsity could improve calibration of {\em lfsr}, and is a potential area of further investigation.

 We took a ``pseudobulk'' approach that aggregates cells by condition before performing the DE analysis.
 This aggregation step inevitably leads to a loss of information, preventing us from capturing more complex patterns of DE between conditions \citep{zhang2022ideas}.
 One could consider instead modeling the cell-level counts.
 However, some previous studies \citep{lun2017overcoming, squair2021confronting} have found that DE methods that aggregate cells from each replicate perform better than methods that model cell-level data and do not specifically account for inter-replicate variation or intra-replicate dependence.
 Therefore, it is not clear that the potential benefits of modeling cell-level counts would be worth the added complexity of modeling and computation.